What Happens When Lived Experience Gets a Seat at the Design Table

 It is structural.

-The reentry field has built a very specific architecture for lived experience, and that architecture has a name: the inspiration-extraction model, a term this author uses to describe the systematic gap between inclusion language and design authority.
+The reinvention field has built a very specific architecture for lived experience, and that architecture has a name: the inspiration-extraction model, the systematic gap between inclusion language and design authority.

-The main structural issue is that peer roles focus on direct service delivery, with no clear path to advance into supervisory, evaluation, or program design positions.
-This finding reflects broader patterns seen in workforce development.
+The core finding: peer roles are concentrated in direct service delivery, with no clear path to advance into supervisory, evaluation, or program design positions (CSG Justice Center, 2021).

 The knowledge flows in one direction: from the person with lived experience into the system.